 Let’s start configuring the Raspberry Pi iSCSI Target!

+First we need to install the targetcli interface to configure the target.
 As root (or use sudo) run the following command if you’re running Ubuntu Server.

 apt install targetcli-fb